A. Introduction to Translation

 - The initiator tRNA is eukaryotes is tRNAmet.
 This initiator tRNA is charged with the amino acid methionine (met).

-- There is no Shine-Dalgarno sequence in a eukaryotic mature mRNA.
-Instead, eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence within the 5’-UTR.
+- There is no Shine-Dalgarno sequence in the eukaryotic mature mRNA.
+Instead, the 5' UTRs of eukaryotic mature mRNAs contain a 7-methylguanosine (7-mG) cap and a Kozak sequence.

 The process of translation initiation in eukaryotes is as follows:

-2. Assembly of a multi-protein initiation complex on the 7-methylguanosine (7-mG) cap at the 5’ end of the mRNA.
-This initiation complex includes the following:
+- Assembly of a multi-protein initiation complex on the 7-methylguanosine (7-mG) cap at the 5’ end of the mRNA.
+This initiation complex includes:

 - A complex composed of eIF2 and tRNAmet